1. Purpose

 Remuneration

-EBK’s remuneration system is described in its Guidelines for remuneration.
-The company does not have variable remuneration after its bonus scheme was discontinued in 2017.
-Its remuneration system is considered to present little risk for creating conflicts of interest.
+EBK’s remuneration system is described in its Guidelines for Remuneration.
+The company’s remuneration is not variable.
+Its remuneration system is considered to present little risk as a source of conflicts of interest.

 Restrictions on competition

 The company does not enter into agreements which restrict competition.
-It applies reputable methods when doing business with clients, suppliers and other partners.
-Borrowing rates charged to the distributor banks are the same for each of them, and based on the principle that EBK only covers its costs.
-Distributor banks determine the mortgage rates they charge to their customers.
-The difference between interest-rate terms for mortgagees and the bank’s borrowing rate is repaid to the bank in its entirety as commission.
-EBK will ensure that no information is made available which could influence behaviour to restrict competition among the distributor banks with regard either to interest-rate terms for customers or market behaviour otherwise.
+It applies reputable methods when doing business with customers, suppliers and other partners.
+All distributor banks are charged the same borrowing rate, which is set at a level only sufficient for EBK to cover its costs.
+Distributor banks determine the mortgage rates they charge to their borrowers.
+The difference between interest rates paid by mortgage holders and the borrowing rate charged to the bank is repaid to the bank in its entirety as commission.
+EBK will ensure that no information is made available which could encourage restrictions on competition between the distributor banks with regard either to interest-rate terms for customers or market behaviour otherwise.

-Employees are required to observe the company’s ethical guidelines with regard to possible gifts from or entertainment by business contacts.
-Furthermore, the guidelines regulate conditions related to impartiality and the duty of confidentiality.
+Employees are required to observe the ethical guidelines set out in the company’s Code of Conduct with regard to possible gifts from or entertainment provided by business associates.
+Furthermore, the Code of Conduct regulates matters relating to impartiality and the duty of confidentiality.

 Outsourcing

-Where outsourcing is concerned, all possible conflicts of interest and how these are to be countered must always be assessed when entering into such contracts.
-Should it not be possible to establish measures for countering conflicts of interest, outsourcing must not be utilised.
+In the event of outsourcing, all potential conflicts of interest and how these may be mitigated must always be assessed before any such contract is entered into.
+If it is not possible to establish measures to mitigate conflicts of interest, outsourcing must not be utilised.

 All potential sources of conflicts of interest must be documented and reported as part of the company’s internal control procedures.
 In the annual internal control review, each manager will conduct a self-assessment of management and control in their own area, including an assessment of how conflicts of interest are handled.
 If individual cases occur, these must also be described in the annual management confirmation.

-As part of internal control, the employer can require that the employee provides a declaration confirming that the rules in these guidelines are observed.
+As part of the internal control process, the employer can require that the employee provides a declaration confirming that the rules in these guidelines have been observed.

-These guidelines were approved by the board of directors of EBK on 13 October 2021 and came into force on the same date.
+These guidelines were approved by the board of directors of EBK on 12 November 2024 and entered into force on the same date.

 This document is a translation of the original Norwegian guidelines.